tweag/nickel/notes/lossless-ast-parsing.md

 when changes to the CST are frequent.
 More on ungrammar can be read in a [relevant blogpost](https://rust-analyzer.github.io/blog/2020/10/24/introducing-ungrammar.html).

-Rowan is a library that has been adopted for use in [several](https://crates.io/crates/rowan/reverse_dependencies) language servers and other programming tools.
+Rowan is a library that has been adopted in [several](https://crates.io/crates/rowan/reverse_dependencies) language servers and other programming tools.
 Additionally, there exists at least
-[one language (slin)](https://github.com/slint-ui/slint/) that (aside from a language server and formatter) also uses rowan for their [compiler](https://github.com/slint-ui/slint/tree/master/internal/compiler).
+[one language (slint)](https://github.com/slint-ui/slint/) that (aside from a language server and formatter) also uses rowan for their [compiler](https://github.com/slint-ui/slint/tree/master/internal/compiler).
 Hence we can safely say rowan is likely suitable for nickel.